Tibet-Butler Preserve

-The Tibet-Butler Preserve is a county park located on the shore of Lake Butler, southeast of Orlando, Florida.
+The Tibet-Butler Preserve is a county park located on the shore of Lake Butler, southwest of Orlando, Florida.
 It is managed by the Orange County Parks and Recreation.

 History

 The land for Tibet-Butler Preserve was acquired in 1986 and 1987 using funds from the Land Acquisition Trust Fund and the Water Management Lands Trust Fund.

 Recreation

 Tibet-Butler Preserve contains a nature center, 3.6 miles (5.8 km) of trails, a picnic area, a butterfly garden, and a wheelchair-accessible sandbox.
 The nature center is called the Vera Carter Environmental Center, named after the Orange County Commissioner from 1980 to 1992.
 It is home to a number of exhibits including live animals, taxidermy, and interactive displays.

 Wildlife

 The area consists of a variety of habitats, including bay swamps, marshes, cypress swamps, pine flatwoods, and scrub.
 Wildlife includes gopher tortoises, North American river otters, nine-banded armadillos, american alligators, green and brown anoles, six-lined racerunners, and over 100 species of birds including bald eagles, osprey, and eastern screech owls.

 Tibet-Butler Preserve is a site on the Great Florida Birding and Wildlife Trail.